Coverage Guided Testing for Recurrent Neural Networks: Coverage Guided Test Case Generation

-The main body of Algorithm \ref{alg:xmainAlgorithm} is an iterative loop (Lines $5 10$) that continues as long as the target coverage level has not been reached (Line 4).
-At each iteration, a test input $x$ is selected from the input queue (Line $5$), and it is mutated following the pre-defined mutation function $m$ (Line 6).
-Newly generated test inputs are added into the input corpus $\mathcal{T}$ (Line 7), where they are further selected and queued for the next iteration.
-Afterwards, a misclassification condition, as well as the oracle, are called to determine whether the generated test case represents a fault (Lines 9-10).
+The main body of Alg. \ref{alg:xmainAlgorithm} is a loop (Lines $5 10$) that iterates unless some target coverage level is reached (Line 4).
+At each iteration, a test input $x$ is selected from the input corpus $\mathcal{T}$ (Line $5$), and it is mutated following the pre-defined mutation function $m$ (Line 6).
+Newly generated test inputs are added into $\mathcal{T}$ (Line 7), where they are queued for the next iteration.
+If the generated test case does not pass the oracle (Section~\ref{sec:oracle}), it represents a defect and it is added to $\testsuite_{adv}$ (Lines 9-10).

-\subsection{Selection policies and queuing}
+\subsection{Selection Policies and Queuing}

-As shown in Fig. \ref{fig:arch}, to improve the efficiency, inputs are selected according to certain policies for the Mutator engine.
-Not all inputs in the corpus $\mathcal{T}$ are equivalently important, and they are ranked once added to the input queue.
-When sorting queuing inputs on $\mathcal{T}$, $\testRNN$ particularly prioritizes two kinds of test inputs: those that are promising in leading to the satisfaction of un-fulfilled test conditions and those that can trigger erroneous behaviours.
-Adversarial examples are the most well-known erroneous behaviours in deep learning.
-Thanks to its modular design, new selection policies can be easily integrated into \testRNN as plug-ins.
+Not all inputs in the corpus $\mathcal{T}$ are equivalently important, and they are ranked once added to the input queue (as illustrated in Fig. \ref{fig:arch}).
+When sorting queuing inputs on $\mathcal{T}$ for the Mutator engine, $\testRNN$ particularly prioritizes two kinds of test inputs: those that are promising in leading to the satisfaction of un-fulfilled test conditions and those that can trigger erroneous behaviours.

+Thanks to its modular design, new selection policies can be easily integrated into \testRNN as plug-ins (as indicated by cloud shapes in Fig. \ref{fig:arch}).
 The design of \testRNN also features its high parallelism.
 The use of dynamically allocated input queues further optimises its runtime performance.

-\commentout{ The function $m$ is a pre-defined mutation function.
-A dictionary $orig$ is defined (Line $2$) to map every test case/mutant generated to its original input in $\testsuite_0$, and every seed input from $\testsuite_0$ is mapped to itself (Line $3$).

-As long as the termination condition, such as $100\%$ cell coverage, is not satisfied (Line $4$), the test generation loop (Lines $5-10$) repeats.
-At each iteration, a test case $x$ is sampled from the present $\testsuite$ (Line $5$) and it is mutated using $m$ to have a new input $x'$ and added to the test suite (Line $6-8$). $x'$ is seen as adversarial example only if it falls within the norm ball and have different predictions with respect to its original seed input (Lines $8-10$).
-Finally, the generated test suite $\testsuite$ and adversarial examples set $\testsuite_{adv}$ is returned (Line $11$). }